-Aspect Details Reporting Required for Entities Owned by a Trust Yes, Israel requires trusts to disclose their beneficial owners under its anti-money laundering (AML) framework.
-People with Significant Control (PSC) Register Implemented.
+Aspect Details Reporting Required for Entities Owned by a Trust Yes, Malaysia requires trusts to disclose their beneficial ownership under AML regulations.
+People with Significant Control (PSC) Register Not implemented.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% orway has adopted a transparent approach toward beneficial ownership reporting, with a clear focus on transparency and combating money laundering.
-Beneficial owners of companies holding 25% or more of shares or voting rights must report their details to the Brønnøysund Register Centre, which is accessible to the public.
+Threshold for beneficial ownership 25% ietnam has specific anti-money laundering regulations requiring the disclosure of beneficial ownership for companies.
+Beneficial owners with a 10% or more stake in a company must be reported to authorities.
+However, there is no centralized or public register of beneficial ownership in Vietnam, and foreign entities are not specifically tracked.

-Israel faces challenges in ensuring full compliance, particularly in sectors with complex ownership structures.
-The lack of a public UBO register and an overseas entity register reduces the level of transparency. ß
+Malaysia faces challenges with the enforcement of its AML laws and ensuring that complex ownership structures are properly reported.
+The lack of a public UBO register and an overseas entity register makes it harder to track ownership, especially for foreign companies.